On the Robustness of Verbal Confidence of LLMs in Adversarial Attacks: Experiment Results

 \subsection{Stability of Confidence}

 To understand the stability of verbal confidence, we track confidence and answers as words are removed in succession based on their importance score from user queries.
 This allows us to understand how confidence and answers change as the most critical words are removed, and when the input is completely stripped of its original contents.
 Figure \ref{figure:change_analysis} shows that the average confidence scores fluctuate inconsistently as tokens are removed.
-Even with most of the sequence missing, the difference remains below 15\% compared to the original.
-This also demonstrates that to most effectively reduce verbal confidence (such as above 30\%) requires optimization.
+Even with most of the sequence missing, the difference largely remains below 15\% compared to the original.
+This also demonstrates that reducing verbal confidence effectively requires specific optimization rather than degrading the input as much as possible.
 In contrast, answer changes follow a consistent pattern as they occur more often when the sequence is corrupted more.
 As a result, answer generation is more responsive to relevant factors in a sequence of text than confidence.

 In Appendix \ref{appendix:ms_corruptions}, we continue to study input corruptions by masking or randomizing confidence scores for each sub-step when using the MS method and observing how the LLM shifts its final predicted confidence when generating based on the corrupted input.
 The effects are found to be minor, with even the most extreme cases only leading to a drop of 30-40\%.
-Consequently, we determine that generated confidence scores are highly stable with regards to serious text corruptions.
+Consequently, we determine that generated confidence scores are stable with regards to serious text corruptions.